The Types of Joint Ventures in Health Care

 on July 21, 2020

-Health care is one of the most competitive industries: The margins are being squeezed, the technology is constantly changing, government regulations are complex, administrative burdens are considerable, and patient expectations are high.
+Health care is one of the most competitive industries: The margins are being squeezed, the technology is constantly changing, government regulatory rules are complex, administrative burdens are considerable, and patient expectations are high.

 For a number of different reasons, independent companies, organizations, or medical professionals may benefit from forming a joint venture or other type of partnership.
 As defined by the Cornell Legal Information Institute, a joint venture is a commercial enterprise formed by two or more separate entities to pool resources to achieve a common purpose.